GENERAL TERMS AND CONDITIONS OF SALE

 The Client cannot claim any sum or benefit exceeding the chosen compensation.

-NB: Only Passes which were obtained and paid for directly by Clients to the Operator may result in compensation.
-In all other cases, the Client must refer to the General Conditions of Sale of the entity from whom the Pass was purchased.
+NB: Only Passes which were obtained from and paid for directly by Clients to the Seller may result in compensation.
+In all other cases, the Client must refer to the general conditions of sale of the entity that sold him the Pass.

 The Client may subscribe to specific insurance which covers this type of risk and may also cover rescue fees in the event of an accident on the ski slopes or ski lifts.
 All related information is available at points of sale.